** This page is currently DRAFT **. For a video overview of BigBlueButton, see https://bigbluebutton.org/html5.

 - Full online classes

-To support these use cases, BigBlueButton enables users to share, in real-time, their audio, video, presentations, and screen.
-To promote collaboration and learning, BigBlueButton helps instructors engage remote students with interactive chat (public and private), multi-user whiteboard, shared notes, emojis, polling, and breakout rooms.
+To support these use use cases, BigBlueButton enables instructors to engage users with interactive chat (public and private), uploaded presentations (PowerPoint, PDF, etc.), whiteboard controls (text, drawing, etc.), multi-user whiteboard (everyone can write on the whiteboard), shared notes, emojis, polling, and breakout rooms.

 BigBlueButton can record all content in a session for later playback.

-The BigBlueButton client uses pure HTML5 and, as such, requires no downloads, no plugins, and no software installations.
+BigBlueButton uses a HTML5 client.
+As such, using BigBlueButton requires no downloads, no plugins, and no software installations.
 It loads within the browser with a single click.
 The HTML5 client provides a unified interface across desktop, laptop, chromebook, and mobile devices (iOS 11+ and Android 6.0+).
-There is no app to install on mobile devices to use BigBlueButton.
-For mobile users, the client loads within the mobile browser on iOS (Safari Mobile) and Android (Google Chrome).
+There is no app to install on mobile devices.
+On mobile devices, the HTML5 client loads and runs within the mobile browser, which on iOS (Safari Mobile) and Android (Google Chrome).

 BigBlueButton is deeply integrated into the leading learning management systems (LMS).
 For Instructure (Canvas), Schoology, Jenzabar, Moodle Cloud, and D2L, BigBlueButton is the built-in virtual classroom.
 In other words, they have integrated BigBlueButton into their core product.
 Another example of the popularity of BigBlueButton in the educational space is high usage amongst the Moodle community.
 There are currently are over 1500 plugins available for Moodle.
 The BigBlueButtonBN plugin for Moodle has ranked among the top 10 downloaded plugins for past five years.